paxF3E/sign-language-interpretor/README.md

 ## Credits

-usage of TensorFlow was learned from Abhishek Singh's "alexa-sign-language-translator" The kNN Classifier used for this project was created by Google TensorFlow Animate.css originally authored by Nick Pettit - https://github.com/nickpettit/glide
+usage of TensorFlow was learned from Abhishek Singh's "alexa-sign-language-translator"<br>
+The kNN Classifier used for this project was created by Google TensorFlow<br>
+Animate.css originally authored by Nick Pettit - https://github.com/nickpettit/glide